-Create a beautiful Christmas Tree Wooden Sign using green and brown fabric scraps!
+Create a beautiful, farmhouse style, Christmas Tree Wooden Sign using green and brown fabric scraps!
 A great handmade project to add to your holiday decor!

 On the Seventh Day of a Crafty Christmas…

-I’m back today with another fun project to use up some of your fabric scraps – an “Oh Christmas Tree” Wooden Sign!
+I’m back today with another fun project to use up some of your fabric scraps – a Christmas tree wood Sign!
 Earlier in this series, I shared a fun way to use up some green and brown fabric scraps with a Christmas Tree Banner.
 Even after making this banner, I still had a lot of beautiful scraps leftover.
 Many of them were gorgeous green wools from a fabric-swatching trip I did in NYC years ago.

 Supplies Needed for Oh Christmas Tree Fabric Scrap Wooden Sign:

 - Wooden board – I found mine at Michaels Craft Store